 I came up with the following recipe one winter afternoon when I was intent on facing my fears once again.
 In fact, I didn’t make it very easy on myself and even pitched it to a client in Belgium for whom I was writing recipes.

+I installed myself in the kitchen, turned up Charles Aznavour for inspiration and set to work.
 I made the pastry, rolled it out on a sheet of parchment paper and then popped it in the fridge while I peeled the apples, made the caramel and preheated the oven.
 An hour later I had produced the most beautifully delectable tarte tatin ever!
 All of those failures were suddenly forgotten!
 A thing of the past!

 Though this recipe has appeared in Dutch on La Douce Vie and on other media, I thought I would share it with readers here, too.